-The Confederate States Navy’s 174-foot ironclad CSS NORTH CAROLINA was constructed in Wilmington, North Carolina, near the site of Battleship NORTH CAROLINA.
+The Confederate States Navy’s 174-foot ironclad was constructed at the William and Benjamin Berry Shipyard located on Eagles Island near where BB55 is located today.
 Displacing 600 tons, her main battery consisted of four 8-inch guns and her complement of 150 men.
-Due to structural imperfections and unreliable machinery, she was usually anchored near the mouth of the Cape Fear River as a guard ship to help keep the port of Wilmington open for blockade runners.
+She was anchored near the mouth of the Cape Fear River to help keep the port of Wilmington open for blockade runners.
 She developed leaks and sank in September 1864 near Southport, North Carolina.

-Attack submarine NORTH CAROLINA (SSN 777) is the fourth U.S. Navy ship to bear the name and fourth in the VIRGINIA class.
-Commissioned May 3, 2008 in Wilmington, NC, she is a powerful and versatile platform capable of diverse missions, including conventional submarine warfare, strike warfare, mining operations, and delivery of special operations personnel and equipment.
+Attack submarine NORTH CAROLINA (SSN 777) is the fourth U.S. Navy ship to bear the name.
 At 377 feet in length, she displaces 7,800 tons submerged and carry of complement of 134.
 Her maximum designed submerged speed is 25 + knots.
 Her armament includes 12 vertical launch system tubes, four 21-inch torpedo tubes, tomahawk missiles and Mk-48 advanced capability torpedoes, advanced mobile mines and unmanned undersea vehicles.